 They're not competitors, and not exactly friends, but this Osprey and Peregrine Falcon agree on one thing.
 A tree with an unobstructed view gives them an edge in hunting and guarding their territory.
+Photo by Joe Chandler

 When you've evolved to breed and travel in colonies, a preferred convention site is one that accommodates everyone and keeps them in view.
 Individuals can then track and learn from the foraging success of others.

-Joe Chandler
+Photo by Joe Chandler

 Think about this.
 How detectable are you if you look like wood?
 Perhaps the screech-owl chose a doorway in this dead tree so she could sleep more soundly!

-Joe Galkowski
+Photo by Joe Galkowski

 A resting perch with a view over a river serves a dual purpose for the Belted Kingfisher---a dining table.
-While enjoying his meal, he can maintain surveillance so he too, doesn't become someone's lunch.
+While enjoying its meal, it can maintain a look out for predators so it too, doesn't become someone's lunch.
+Photo by Andrew Morffew

-Andrew Morffew

-By choosing this tree, these vultures praise it for its high, elbow-wide spaces.
-So do deep diving birds like cormorants who have water-absorbing feathers.
+These trees are chosen by vultures for their high, elbow-wide spaces.
+So do deep diving birds like cormorants who have waterabsorbing feathers.
 Why?
 It is here these sun worshipers can warm and dry their wings to make them better flyers.
+Photo by Sandrine Biziaux Scherson

 To lure the lady nearby, the best advertising post is high and has no leaves.
 This Western Meadowlark knows he can be seen from all directions the moment he unfurls his heart in song.
+Photo by Rich Bohn